 tomato.
 The inside is white and meatier than a tomato.
 Tomatillos grow inside

 of a thin paper-like husk.
-They are used in Salsa, jams and other mexican
+They are used in Salsa, jams and many tex-mex

 Varieties of Tomatillos: